Bernard Paget: Family

 He married Winifred Nora Paget on 7 February 1918, with whom he had two sons.
 His younger son, Lieutenant Tony Paget, died on 5 March 1945 from wounds received while serving with the 1st Battalion, Oxfordshire and Buckinghamshire Light Infantry (the 43rd) during the Battle of the Reichswald.
-He received the Distinguished Service Order for his gallantry during the battle.
+He was appointed a Companion of the Distinguished Service Order for his gallantry during the battle.

-His elder son Sir Julian Paget, 4th Baronet, CVO served in the Army, during the Second World War and until he retired in 1969, and then became a military historian.
+His elder son Sir Julian Paget, 4th Baronet served in the Army during the Second World War and until he retired in 1969, and then became a military historian.

 Sir Bernard Paget Avenue, built on the former Templer Barracks army site in Ashford, Kent, is named after him.